andrew/ultimate-awesome/README.md

 - [awesome-thorchain](https://github.com/lends-so/awesome-thorchain) - A curated list of awesome things for people looking to build and learn about THORChain.
 - [awesome-design-list](https://github.com/luisberns/awesome-design-list) - Product and UX Design Resources.
 - [awesome-web-scraping](https://github.com/luminati-io/awesome-web-scraping) - A list of libraries, tools, and APIs for web scraping and data processing.
 Find everything you need for extracting, managing, and processing data from the web, from HTTP libraries to browser automation tools and proxy services. .
+- [awesome-adversarial-machine-learning](https://github.com/man3kin3ko/awesome-adversarial-machine-learning) - A curated list of awesome AML attacks and defences frameworks and resources.
 - [awesome-link](https://github.com/maoqyhz/awesome-link) - Java Technical Stack Accumulation.
 - [awesome-cfi](https://github.com/markab21/awesome-cfi) - List of resources for aspiring Certificated Flight Instructors.
 - [awesome-azure-devops](https://github.com/martcus/awesome-azure-devops) - A curated list of awesome resource for azure devops.